UCI-EECS113-Spring17/Nin10do/docs/source/15_data_transfer.rst

       bufptr[i] = i

-Data can be written to the buffer, and the physical addr can be sent to a block in the accelerator (for example and IOP) which could then access the buffer from DDR memory.
+Data can be written to the buffer, and the physical address can be sent to a block in the accelerator (for example and IOP) which could then access the buffer from DDR memory.

 xlnx DMA example
 -----------------

-This example assumes the overlay contains the `AXI Direct Memory Access (7.1) https://www.xilinx.com/support/documentation/ip_documentation/axi_dma/v7_1/pg021_axi_dma.pdf>`_ IP.
+This example assumes the overlay contains the `AXI Direct Memory Access (7.1) <https://www.xilinx.com/support/documentation/ip_documentation/axi_dma/v7_1/pg021_axi_dma.pdf>`_ IP.
 This IP can be used to connect to AXI streams in an overlay.

 .. code-block:: Python